 Answer: Wrap your thumb over the neck of the guitar & use the web between your thumb and index finger as the pivot point.

 Focus on the sound of your vibrato first – finger motions second.
-Many guitarists do the opposite.
+Many lead guitar players do the opposite.

 They try to find the best hand position pay little attention to the sound.

 Sloppy, out of control vibrato that often sounds like a mosquito.

 Here is how to avoid this problem and make your vibrato sound great:

-Slides – this is an easy technique to play and it adds a lot of fire to your notes (especially when you combine slides with vibrato in a single guitar melody).
+Slides – this is an easy lead guitar speed technique to play and it adds a lot of fire to your notes (especially when you combine slides with vibrato in a single guitar melody).

 There are several slide variations to focus on: